The Last Temptation of Michael Flynn

 Lieutenant General Michael Flynn’s enormous fall from grace is an object lesson in the seductive allure of money, fame and power.
 His story is perhaps not quite a Greek tragedy, but rather a kind of 21st-century parable with morals for us all.

 Throughout my time in uniform with Mike, he was a determined, hard-edged and highly effective intelligence officer — the best ever to serve on my team personally, which he did in Afghanistan while I was the Supreme Allied Commander at NATO and the strategic commander for that mission.
 Both General Stan McChrystal — his immediate boss — and I would often comment on how lucky we were to have then Major General Mike Flynn on our team in combat from 2009–2010.
-How did he end up a convicted felon, nationally disgraced, financially ruined and struggling to put his life together again?
+How did he end up a convicted criminal, nationally disgraced, financially ruined and struggling to put his life together again?

 Born in a middle-class family, Mike Flynn was never part of the West Point aristocracy of the Army, nor was he a tactical commander in the field.
 He attended the University of Rhode Island in his home state and entered the Army through the Reserve Officer Training Corps route as an intelligence officer — destined not to command sweeping armies, but rather to serve as the consigliore and advisor to the warrior commanders, a kind of Machiavelli to the Prince.
 In uniform and especially in the field, he was widely acknowledged for his innovation, grit and competence, especially in Iraq and Afghanistan in counter-terror campaigns.